7 Tips for Adopting a Digital Mining Strategy

 2. Adapt to Current Priorities

 Another reason to keep projects and scopes tight is that priorities change frequently.
-Once a series of solutions are created and deployed there will rejection/adoption and results.
-However, the solution might not quite hit the mark and will need iterating.
-Also, new priorities will emerge which require a focused project.
+Once a series of solutions are created and deployed there will rejections, adoptions and results to measure.
+However, the solution might not quite hit the mark, and you must plan for iterations - sometimes multiple iterations.
+New priorities will also often emerge which require a more focused project.
+This approach is critical to driving continuous improvements in the operation.

 Example: Increasing production tonnes may have been the initial focus, whereas now the priority might be around mine plan compliance & material grade control for the process plant.

-Adapting can also mean retiring/archiving previously delivered solutions.
-As mentioned earlier it’s important to remain focused; having 100 ‘solutions’ deployed may now create information overload for people to effectively use.
-It may be that 80 solutions were created for good reason (e.g. a focus on torque converter overheats) but that issue no longer exists.
-Pruning back solutions keeps people engaged on the items which matter, and means new projects receive the attention needed.
+It may be that 80 solutions were created for good reason (e.g., a focus on torque converter overheats) but that particular issue no longer exists.
+Pruning back solutions keeps people engaged on the items which matter, and means new projects receive the attention that is needed to bring success.

 3. Don’t be Afraid to Innovate and Fail

-The cost to deliver digital solutions is minor compared to traditional investments both in terms of time and resource.
-The gains can however be significant.
+The cost to deliver digital solutions is minor compared to traditional investments both in terms of time and resources, however, the gains can be significant.

-In comparison, to deploy an engineering change in an equipment manufacturer it could take years, costs hundreds of thousands of dollars, and may not yield the desired effect.
+In comparison, to deploy an engineering change in an equipment manufacturer it could take years, costs hundreds of thousands (or even millions) of dollars, and may not yield the desired effect.

 Although individual projects should remain focused on specific areas with relatively short time scales it’s also important to develop a roadmap including a timeline of where you want to go.
 This will then allow you to align projects to this vision, so you don’t end up with multiple solution silos which cannot be used together effectively in the long term.

-It doesn’t have to be extremely detailed as starting out there will be a lot of things you simply don’t know yet.
-It should contain the tangible items which you want to cover as well as how at a high level, along with exclusions.
-Key target areas should be placed in this roadmap timeline so there is some priority when starting.
+It doesn’t have to be extremely detailed - at the beginning, there will be a lot of things you simply don’t know yet.
+It should contain the tangible items which you want to cover as well as how, at a high level, along with exclusions.
+Key target areas should be placed in this roadmap timeline so there is some priority when starting your mining technology initiatives.

 5. Realise the Scales of Economy